Interest: specific inclusions: discounts: taxation

-ITTOIA05/S381 provides that all discounts, other than discounts in deeply discounted securities, are treated as interest for tax purposes.
+For the purposes of ITTOIA05 all discounts, other than discounts in deeply discounted securities, are treated as interest for tax purposes, ITTOIA05/S381.
 (Previously, Case III taxed ‘all discounts’.)

 But this does not mean that someone who acquires a debt security and later sells or redeems it can simply be taxed on their profit.
 Such profits can only be charged to income tax if they are income rather than capital: and there is an extensive body of case law dealing with this question.

 SAIM2240 looks briefly at how discounts and premiums are taxed under general tax principles.
 However, in most cases of sales or redemptions of debt securities, it is unnecessary to consider these general principles, since the majority of discounted securities (but not gilts, apart from gilt strips) and securities redeemable at a premium fall into the definition of ‘deeply discounted security’ in ITTOIA05/S430.

 ITTOIA05/PART4/CHAPTER8 charges the profit on sale or redemption of a deeply discounted security to income tax, regardless of whether the profit is capital or income.
 Such securities are taken out of the ambit of capital gains tax by being included in the definition of qualifying corporate bond.
 Full guidance on deeply discounted securities is at SAIM3000 onwards.